st-tech/refactoring-conductor/README.md

 ## Note

-Currently this tool is working only with VBScript/VB.Net and supporting only if statement.
+Currently, this tool only works with VBScript/VB.Net and only supports **if-statement**.
 Other operators and languages are working in progress.

 ## Contributing